mugdhak30/mugdhak30.github.io/docs/_pages/interests.md

 I like to travel.
 I share some of my travel adventures on my [blog](https://mugdhak30.github.io/year-archive/).

+I am fond of photography.
+I share some of the photos I have clicked of Paderborn [here](https://mugdhak30.github.io/photos_of_paderborn/).

 Some of my favourite quotes ...

    * Poetry is when an emotion has found its thought and the thought has found words. - Robert Frost